Security Devices and CCTV

 Other Platforms

 Other channels like Vrbo allow CCTV in areas exclusively rented by guests, but it must be turned off during their stay.
-Always demonstrate the devices to your guests at check-in and inform them that the devices are turned off.
+Always show the devices to your guests at check-in and inform them that all devices are turned off.

 Important General Information

 If you include CCTV in your property configuration, it will not automatically appear in your listing description.
-You'll need to update your property description yourself to ensure guests are fully informed.
+You'll need to update the property description yourself to ensure full transparency.

-Hosts are fully responsible for any cancellations made by platforms due to the presence of CCTV not explicitly displayed in the property configuration.
-Always prioritize transparency to maintain trust with your guests and comply with platform policies.
+Hosts are fully responsible for any cancellations made by channels due to the presence of CCTV not explicitly displayed in the property configuration.
+Always prioritize clear communication about security devices to maintain guest trust and comply with platform requirements.

 Did this article answer your question?